rowankohara/rowankohara.github.io/README.md

 # Rowan K. O'Hara

-Hello, I am a first-generation Master's student studying Bioinformatics at Virginia Commonwealth University.
+Hello, I am a first-generation college student pursuing a Master of Science in Bioinformatics at Virginia Commonwealth University.
 I built this site so that you may get to know a little about me and my research quickly.
 Please [reach out](mailto:oharark@vcu.edu) if you have any questions.